Jamey Johnson: Career beginnings and That Lonesome Song (2005–2009)

 By 2005, Johnson had been signed to a recording contract with BNA Records.
 His first single, entitled "The Dollar", was released that year, followed by his Buddy Cannon-produced debut album (also entitled The Dollar) in March 2006.
-"The Dollar" went on to peak at No. 14 on the Billboard Hot Country Songs charts.
-The album's second single, "Rebelicious", failed to enter the charts and Johnson was dropped from BNA.
+"The Dollar" went on to peak at No. 14 on Billboard Hot Country Songs.
+The album's second single, "Rebelicious", failed to make the chart, and Johnson was dropped from BNA.

 After the loss of his record deal, Johnson divorced his wife and took on a reclusive lifestyle, residing in a friend's house while working on his songwriting.
 He wrote several songs for other artists.
 In 2006, George Strait reached No. 1 on the Country chart with "Give It Away", a song which Johnson co-wrote with Bill Anderson and Cannon.
 This song became Strait's 51st No. 1 on the Billboard country charts, setting a new record for most No. 1s on that chart.

 In 2007, Trace Adkins charted with two more songs that Johnson co-wrote: "Ladies Love Country Boys" and "I Got My Game On", the former being Adkins' first No. 1 in 10 years.
 Also in 2007, Joe Nichols reached Top 20 with "Another Side of You", another song co-written by Johnson.
 This song was the first single on Nichols's album Real Things, which also contained "She's All Lady", a song that Johnson originally recorded on The Dollar.

 Johnson was part of the Fox TV television series Nashville, which was cancelled after two episodes in September 2007.

 Johnson released an album in 2008, That Lonesome Song, which was only made available online.
 The album drew the attention of Mercury Nashville Records, who signed him to a record deal in 2008.
 His first single for the label, "In Color", was released in March 2008.
 This song, which Johnson co-wrote with Lee Thomas Miller and James Otto, entered the Top 40 in June 2008, and That Lonesome Song was released on CD in August of that year.
 "In Color" peaked at No. 9 on the Country chart in January 2009 and was followed a month later by "High Cost of Living", which managed to crack the Top 40, but only reaching No. 34.
 By April 2009, That Lonesome Song was certified Gold by the RIAA.

 A fifth single, "My Way to You", was issued in July 2009.
-The song was released to radio on July 13, 2009, and debuted at No. 56 on the U.S. Billboard Hot Country Songs chart.
+The song was released to the radio on July 13, 2009, and debuted at No. 56 on the U.S. Billboard Hot Country Songs chart.
 The song peaked at No. 52 in September 2009.

 Johnson was nominated for the 2009 CMA Awards New Artist of the Year, and has been nominated for the 2010 Academy of Country Music Top New Solo Vocalist.